SAN FRANCISCO — The line for a quick demo of HoloLens snaked through Moscone Center during Microsoft's Build 2016 developers conference Wednesday.

 results published in the journal Frontiers in Human Neuroscience.

 Lead author Dr Matthew Phillips explained: “Our system is one of the first of its kind.
 It's a brain stimulation system.
+"It sounds kind of sci-fi, but there's large scientific basis for the development of our system.

 "The specific task we were looking at was piloting an aircraft, which requires a synergy of both cognitive and motor performance.
+"When you learn something, your brain physically changes.
+Connections are made and strengthened in a process called neuro-plasticity.

-“It turns out that certain functions of the brain, like speech and memory, are located in very specific regions of the brain, about the size of your pinky.”
+are located in very specific regions of the brain, about the size of

-He added that this could be the future of learning: “What our system does is it actually targets those changes to specific regions of the brain as you learn.
+“What our system does is it actually targets those changes to specific

+regions of the brain as you learn.
 “The method itself is actually quite old.
 In fact, the ancient Egyptians 4000 years ago used electric fish to stimulate and reduce pain.

+most effective way possible.
 “Your brain is going to be very different to my brain when we perform a task.

 "What we found is … brain stimulation seems to be particularly effective at actually improving learning.”